 Gathering incident specific information is critical to communication both vertically and horizontally with the agencies involved.
-For communication with the Pediatric Burn Surge Strike Team deployed to assist with pediatric patients, the SBCC will ask the Healthcare/Burn Surge Facility for Elements of Essential Information (EEI) (Appendix B - The Michigan State Multi-Casualty Incident Burn Plan).
+For communication with the Pediatric Burn Surge Strike Team deployed to assist with pediatric patients, the SBCC will ask the Healthcare/Burn Surge Facility for Elements of Essential Information (EEI) (Appendix B - The State of Michigan Burn Mass-Casualty Incident Surge Plan).
 This will provide the Pediatric Burn Surge Strike Team with basic information regarding patient quantity and injuries.
 All air ambulance services have 800 MHz radios and OPHP 1 is the fallback frequency.
 Direct phone communications will also occur.